fiftydinar/AM-GUI/README.md

 * [Latest Release](https://github.com/Shikakiben/AM-GUI/releases/latest)  (AppImage — Beta)

+**This AppImage bundles everything and should work on any linux distro, even on musl based ones.**

+Thanks to [Samueru-sama](https://github.com/Samueru-sama) and [fiftydinar](https://github.com/fiftydinar) for making AppImage builds quicker and easier with this [TEMPLATE](https://github.com/pkgforge-dev/TEMPLATE-AppImage) using the [Anylinux-AppImages](https://github.com/pkgforge-dev/Anylinux-AppImages) tools.

+---

 If you already have [AM](https://github.com/ivan-hc/AM): use `am -i am-gui` or `appman -i am-gui` (depending on your configuration).

-If not, download the latest release and follow the installation steps.
+If not, download the [Latest Release](https://github.com/Shikakiben/AM-GUI/releases/latest) and follow the installation steps.
 To integrate AM-GUI into your system, reinstall it via the app (search "am-gui") and you may remove the downloaded release afterward.
 <br>
 <br>

+---

 ⚠️ **This project is under development — some features may be incomplete or may not work.**

 Please don't hesitate to report issues [here](https://github.com/Shikakiben/AM-GUI/issues) — your feedback is very helpful!

----
+AppImage made using [sharun](https://github.com/VHSgunzo/sharun), which makes it extremely easy to turn any binary into a portable package without using containers or similar tricks.

   **All credit goes to [Ivan](https://github.com/ivan-hc) for his amazing work!
 I only handle the GUI, learning how to properly yell at GPT-4.1 to make sure that little f$@¤=# doesn't mess too much with the code.**